HSAFoundation/Okra-Interface-to-HSA-Device/README.md

 OKRA is a runtime library that enables applications to do compute offloads to HSA-enabled GPUs.

-Note: Master branch always maps to the latest release - Now on v0.5.
+Note: Master branch always maps to the latest release - which is v0.5 at this point.
 For binaries from previous releases refer to other branches.
-You can do 'git branch -a' to see all branches.
+You can do 'git branch -a' to see all branches or use the web interface in github.com.

+### Downloading OKRA and its binaries:
+There are two ways of doing this.
+* One is through github.com web interface.
+Choose the branch and then click 'Download Zip' to get the zip.
+* Second is through the commandline. git clone https://github.com/HSAFoundation/Okra-Interface-to-HSA-Device Remember this will default to 'master' branch and if you want to use binaries from a different branch you may do so using - git checkout

 ### OKRA binaries: